abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/# Contributing to Hydrograph-Versus-Seat.md

 ## Code of Conduct

-Please note that this project is released with a Contributor Code of Conduct.
+Please note that this project is released with a [Contributor Code of Conduct][https://github.com/abhimehro/Hydrograph-Versus-Seatek-Sensors-Project/blob/main/CODE_OF_CONDUCT.md].
 By participating in this project, you agree to abide by its terms.

 Thank you for contributing to the Hydrograph-Versus-Seatek-Sensors-Project!